Mid-infrared Laser Sources

 |||M. Ebrahim-Zadeh and K. Vodopyanov, “Mid-infrared coherent sources and applications: introduction”, J. Opt.
 Soc.
 Am.
 B 33 (11), MIC1 (2016)|

-See also: infrared light, quantum cascade lasers, nonlinear frequency conversion, sum and difference frequency generation, orientation-patterned semiconductors, spectroscopy
+See also: infrared light, quantum cascade lasers, nonlinear frequency conversion, sum and difference frequency generation, orientation-patterned semiconductors, laser absorption spectroscopy, infrared optics

-and other articles in the categories lasers, nonlinear optics, photonic devices
+and other articles in the categories nonlinear optics, photonic devices, lasers

 If you like this article, share it with your friends and colleagues, e.g. via social media: